 Reasons to delete Google Chrome from Mac

-If Chrome is already dominating the web browser space and receiving all the benefits for it, why would you want to delete Google Chrome in the first place?
+If Chrome is already dominating the web browser space and receiving all the benefits for it, why should you learn how to delete Google Chrome from MacBook?

 There a few possible reasons: